DvirFl/ML-ZoomCamp/MidtermProject/README.md

 ![Flask_Request_py](Screenshots/flask_request_py.png)

 ## 6. Dependency and enviroment management
-#### Prepare the Virtual Environment with PIPENV
+#### Prepare the Virtual Environment with Anaconda3

-1. Command: pipenv install numpy pandas scikit-learn==0.24.1 xgboost flask gunicorn requests
+1. Download the file midprojenv.yml

+2. In shell run Command: conda env create –file midprojenv.yml

+3. Activate the new environment: conda activate myenv

+4. Verify that the new environment was installed correctly:

+conda env list

 #### Access or execute scripts from the Virtual Env